-- 50. In pursuit of economic growth and sustainable development, all Governments should: create a stable macroeconomic framework and undertake any necessary structural adjustment and reform; ensure an appropriate and transparent legal and regulatory framework, inter alia to promote investment; strengthen human resource development; promote equality of opportunity and poverty alleviation; promote sound budgetary practices, inter alia to channel resources to productive uses and meet basic human needs; and provide for democracy and transparent and accountable governance and administration.
+- 50. In pursuit of economic growth and sustainable development, all Governments should: create a stable macro-economic framework, and undertake any necessary structural adjustment and reform; ensure an appropriate and transparent legal and regulatory framework, inter alia to promote investment; strengthen human resource development; promote equality of opportunity and poverty alleviation; promote sound budgetary practices, including to channel resources to productive uses and meet basic human needs; and provide for democracy and transparent and accountable governance and administration.
 The international community should support developing countries in their efforts in this regard. - 51.
 Individual countries retain the primary responsibility for their development.
 In addition, developed countries have a major responsibility in the context of growing interdependence to create and sustain a global economic environment favourable to accelerated and sustainable development. - 52.
-Donors, United Nations organs and specialized agencies are called upon to take part and effectively participate in the Mid-term Review Meeting of the United Nations New Agenda for the Development of Africa in the 1990s, scheduled to take place in September 1996 in New York, with a view to ensuring that the Review will lead to a more effective implementation of the Agenda. - 53.
+Donors, United Nations organs and specialized agencies are called upon to take part and effectively participate in the Mid-term Review Meeting of the UN-NADAF, scheduled to take place in September 1996 in New York, with a view to ensuring that the Review will lead to a more effective implementation of the agenda. - 53.
 Trends in resource flows point to the increasing importance of private flows and the significant decline in real terms of world official development assistance flows after 1991.
 Official development assistance (ODA) continues to be an important component of resource flows for LDCs and many other low-income countries.
-There is a need to continue to revitalise donor countries' development policies.
+There is a need to continue to revitalize donor countries' development policies.
 Donor countries which have made ODA commitments in the context of Rio or various United Nations resolutions are urged to make efforts to fulfil those commitments.
-Donor countries should consider the possible development benefit of increasing ODA, particularly to the LDCs. - 54.
-Donors need to expeditiously implement the agreed menu of aid targets and/or commitments as set out in paragraph 23 of the Programme of Action for the Least Developed Countries for the 1990s and fulfil their commitments to provide a significant and substantial increase in the aggregate level of external support to LDCs, keeping in mind the increased needs of these countries, as well as the requirements of the new countries included in the list of LDCs following the Paris Conference. - 55.
-Efforts should be continued to address effectively the problems of heavily indebted low-income developing countries undertaking economic reforms whose growth prospects continue to be severely affected by their external debt problem.
-In this regard, to address official bilateral debt, the Naples terms adopted by Paris Club creditors in favour of the poorest and most indebted countries should continue to be implemented.
-Non-Paris Club creditors which have not done so are also urged to take measures as appropriate.
+Donor countries should consider the possible development benefit of increasing ODA, particularly to the LDCs.

+54. Donors need to expeditiously implement the agreed menu of aid targets and/or commitments as set out in paragraph 23 of the Programme of Action and fulfil their commitments to provide a significant and substantial increase in the aggregate level of external support to LDCs, keeping in mind the increased needs of these countries, as well as the requirements of the new countries included in the list of LDCs following the Paris Conference.